 It wasn’t until I moved to Colorado that I learned how to get up early routinely.
-It took self-discipline, knowing what I wanted or needed, and having a plan.
-Over time, I started to appreciate and enjoy my mornings – now, it’s one of the most essential parts of my day!
+It took self-discipline, knowing what I wanted/needed, and having a plan.
+Over time, I learned to appreciate and enjoy my mornings – now, it’s one of the most essential parts of my day!

-I low-key think everyone has a morning routine despite what the specifics look like.
+Everyone has a morning routine despite what the specifics look like.
 We focus on and do what matters to us the most before heading out the door.
 Must-have coffee, makeup, or shower.
-Whatever it is, there are things we manage to do every morning routinely before leaving our abodes.
+Whatever it is, there are things we do every morning routinely before leaving our abodes.
 However, having an intentional morning routine sets you up for success for the rest of your day.
 Not only is it mentally stimulating and physically challenging, it is also a good practice for discipline.

-Here’s why a morning routine is essential to me…
+Here’s why an intentional morning routine is essential to me…

-There are certain things I do better in the mornings than evenings.
-Like reading the Bible, I’m more focused.
+An intentional morning routine gets my creative juices flowing.
 I love starting my day reading the Word because it inspires me.
 Sometimes I’ll work on a project or pick up an overdue book.
 Really, anything creative.
-Even if that means watching the sunrise.
+Even if it means watching the sunrise.
 Doing something creative from the start helps me carry that creativity, determination, and diligence into the rest of my day.

 Energy has a lot to do with our attitudes.

-When you adjust your attitude, your energy will change.
-There are some mornings where I “get up on the wrong foot,” am slower than usual.
+There are some mornings where I “get up on the wrong foot” and am slower than usual.
 Until I realize I’m Mrs. Grumpy-gills, I can’t expect to have a good morning, let alone a great day.
 Poor attitudes are draining for us and those around us.
-So, it’s essential to wake up with a thankful heart!
-Along with that, I believe breakfast is the most important meal of the day.
+So, it’s essential to wake up and GET energized.
+I believe breakfast is the most important meal of the day.
 It helps bring up the energy to carry into your day, whether you go to work or stay at home.
-Making a good breakfast, physically (with food), and spiritually (with the Bible), do some stretching or exercising, and watch how your energy affects your attitude.
+Make a nutritious breakfast, physically (with food), and spiritually (with the Bible), do some stretching or exercising, and watch how your energy affects your attitude.

-Mornings are the perfect time to get equipped.
+Mornings are the perfect time to get prepared for the day.

-I’ve always been the planner-type, so this stimulates my morning drive.
-Not only do I feel equipped externally, like with my daily projects and events, but also internally.
+I’ve always been the planner-type, so this stimulates my morning drive more than anything.
+Not only do I feel equipped externally, like with daily projects and events, but also internally.
 The Bible reminds us of who we are in Christ, and God gives us wisdom generously for our everyday situations.
-Additionally, I love getting ready to look nice for the day, as well as getting prepared to be nice during the day.
-Not fake-nice, but genuinely, loving nice.
+I love getting ready to look nice for the day and getting prepared to be nice during the day.
+Genuinely loving nice.
 Spending a few minutes in prayer or meditation is a way to prepare spiritually; journaling or reading helps prepare us mentally, and exercise and breakfast prepare us physically.

 What you can do…

-Whether you’re the planner type or not, you can create a morning routine to set yourself up for success.
-To recap, morning routines are important because you’ll get your creative juices flowing into the rest of your day, you’ll be energized and in good spirits, and you’ll be prepared for whatever comes.
+Whether you’re the planner type (or not), you can create a morning routine to set yourself up for success.
+To recap, morning routines are important because you’ll get your creative juices flowing into the rest of your day, you’ll be energized and in good spirits, and you’ll be prepared for whatever comes your way.

-Find what gives you energy in the morning.
+Get energized.
 Coffee, reading, exercise, etc. How do you get energized?
 What makes you happy?
 How can you wake yourself up physically and mentally?
-Stretching is a good start!
+Stretching is a great start!